Dieter Dorn: Opera productions

-The first opera staged by Dieter Dorn was Mozart's Die Entführung aus dem Serail at the Wiener Staatsoper, conducted by Karl Böhm in 1979.
-He also staged at the Salzburg Festival Ariadne auf Naxos of Richard Strauss and in 2003 the world premiere of L'Upupa und der Triumph der Sohnesliebe of Hans Werner Henze, conducted by Markus Stenz.
+The first opera staged by Dorn was Mozart's Die Entführung aus dem Serail at the Wiener Staatsoper, conducted by Karl Böhm in 1979.
+He also staged at the Salzburg Festival Ariadne auf Naxos of Richard Strauss and in 2003 the world premiere of Hans Werner Henze's L'Upupa und der Triumph der Sohnesliebe, conducted by Markus Stenz.
 The reviewer stated: "The hot ticket at this year’s Salzburg Festival is not one of the three Mozart opera productions, but the world premiere production of Hans Werner Henze’s newest stage-work L’Upupa und der Triumph der Sohnesliebe (The Hoopoe and the Triumph of Filial Love)." and continued: "This action-packed scenario might seem complex, but it emerges in a production of magical simplicity and ravishing visual beauty by the stage director, Dieter Dorn and set and costume designer, Jürgen Rose with a spell-binding clarity.
 A clarity which Henze also achieves in what must be his richest and most entrancing opera score to date."

-At the Ludwigsburger Schlossfestspiele, Dorn staged Così fan tutte in 1984 and Le nozze di Figaro in 1987, both conducted by Wolfgang Gönnenwein.
-At the Bayreuth Festival, he staged Der Fliegende Holländer in 1990, and at the Metropolitan Opera Tristan und Isolde in 1999, conducted by James Levine.
+At the Ludwigsburger Schlossfestspiele, Dorn directed Mozart's Così fan tutte in 1984 and Le nozze di Figaro in 1987, both conducted by Wolfgang Gönnenwein.
+At the Bayreuth Festival, he staged Wagner's Der Fliegende Holländer in 1990, and at the Metropolitan Opera in New York City Wagner's Tristan und Isolde in 1999, conducted by James Levine.

-The Cuvilliés Theatre was reopened in 2008 with Mozart's Idomeneo, staged by Dieter Dorn, conducted by Kent Nagano, sets and costumes by Jürgen Rose, with singers John Mark Ainsley, Juliane Banse and Annette Dasch.
+The Cuvilliés Theatre was reopened in 2008 with Mozart's Idomeneo, directed by Dorn and conducted by Kent Nagano, sets and costumes by Jürgen Rose, with singers John Mark Ainsley, Juliane Banse and Annette Dasch.

 In 2018, Dorn staged Richard Wagners Parsifal, conducted by Sir Simon Rattle, choreography by Martin Gruber.